-Kimberly Bryant is the Founder and Executive Director of Black Girls CODE, a non-profit organization dedicated to "changing the face of technology” by introducing girls of color (ages 7–17) to the field of technology and computer science with a concentration on entrepreneurial concepts.
+Kimberly Bryant, the founder and executive director of Black Girls CODE (BGC), a non-profit organization dedicated to "changing the face of technology."
+BGC introduces girls of color (ages 7–17) to the field of technology and computer science with a concentration on entrepreneurial concepts.

 WITI is the premier global organization helping tech-savvy women attain their professional goals.
 With a global network of smart, talented women & a market reach exceeding 2 million, WITI has established powerful strategic alliances and programs to provide connections, resources, & opportunities within a supportive environment of women committed to helping each other.
 WITI's mission is to empower women worldwide to achieve unimagined possibilities and transformations through technology, leadership and economic prosperity.